 Approximately 50% of the Stage 1 applicants are invited to Stage 2 based solely on the SSAT scores.

 The minimum/cutoff SSAT score for each grade depends on the number of applicants each year.
 To inquire further, you can contact our Admissions Office, Kristine Maitland at 416-946-7995 or firstname.lastname@example.org.

 For Stage 1 applicants who are invited to Stage 2, the following 3 criteria are considered:

 All of this information can be found on the How to Apply page.

-For Grade 7 entry, SSAT scores are only used during Stage 1.
-They are disregarded for Stage 2 and only the 3 criteria listed above are considered.
-For entry in Grades 9-11, SSAT scores are still considered in addition to the 3 criteria listed above.
+For Grade 7 entry, SSAT scores are considered only during Stage 1 and are disregarded for Stage 2.
+For entry in Grades 9-11, SSAT scores are considered in Stage 1 and Stage 2.

 While a consistent and high academic record is important on the school report cards, much attention is paid to the teacher comments and learning skills of the applicant to ensure that the candidate is a good fit for the school.